nwmansoor/Google-Cybersecurity-Professional-Certificate/README.md

 -Automate Cybersecurity Tasks with Python
 -Put It to Work: Prepare for Cybersecurity Jobs

 Those who earn the Google Cybersecurity Certificate have completed eight courses, developed by Google, that include hands-on, practice-based assessments and are designed to prepare them for entry-level roles in cybersecurity.
 They are competent in beginner-level Python, Linux, SQL, Security Information and Event Management (SIEM) tools, and Intrusion Detection Systems (IDS).
-They know how to identify common cybersecurity risks, threats, and vulnerabilities, as well as the techniques to mitigate
+They know how to identify common cybersecurity risks, threats, and vulnerabilities, as well as the techniques to mitigate.